By: Donald Jones, retired nuclear industry engineer, 2019 April 21

 CANDU 6 Units

 Point Lepreau, New Brunswick, Canada.
-At the end of 2017 the lifetime Capacity Factor since start of commercial operation in 1983 was 70.5 percent, including the refurbishment outage, and the annual Capacity Factor for 2017 was 89.1 percent.
+At the end of 2018 the lifetime CF since start of commercial operation in 1983 was 70.9 percent, including the refurbishment outage, and the annual CF for 2018 was 84.6 percent (EAF 84.5 percent).

 Gentilly 2, Quebec, Canada.
 Unit came into commercial operation in 1983 October.
 The unit was permanently shutdown at the end of 2012 by Hydro-Quebec after election of the short lived Parti Quebecois government earlier in the year.
-At the end of 2012, when it was shutdown, it had a lifetime Capacity Factor of 76.2 percent with an annual Capacity Factor for 2012 of 70.7 percent.
+At the end of 2012, when it was shutdown, it had a lifetime CF of 76.2 percent with an annual CF for 2012 of 70.7 percent.

 Wolsong 1, South Korea.
-The the unit is licensed to operate up to 2022, the time of its next Periodic Safety Review, but the government is about to make the decision whether or not to permanently shut the unit down earlier in its push to increase the amount of renewables and natural gas at the expense of nuclear and coal.
-Now that Kori unit 1 has been permanently shutdown Wolsong unit 1 becomes the oldest operating nuclear unit in Korea.
-The lifetime Capacity Factor at end of 2017 since start of commercial operation in 1983 was 72.6 percent, including the refurbishment outage.
-At the end of 2017 its annual Capacity Factor was 40.4 percent.
-The unit was taken offline 2017 May and was still offline at end of 2017.
+The unit was permanently shutdown 2018 June 19.
+The unit was licensed to operate up to 2022, the time of its next Periodic Safety Review, but the government decided to shut the unit down early in its push to increase the amount of renewables and natural gas at the expense of nuclear and coal.
+Since Kori unit 1 has been permanently shutdown Wolsong unit 1 had became the oldest operating nuclear unit in Korea.
+The lifetime CF at end of 2017 since start of commercial operation in 1983 was 72.6 percent, including the refurbishment outage.
+At the end of 2017 its annual CF was 40.4 percent.

 CANDU 6 summary